dafny-lang/dafny/docs/_includes/Types.md

 NameSegmentForTypeName = Ident  [ GenericInstantiation ]
 ````
 A ``NameSegmentForTypeName`` is a type name optionally followed by a
-``GenericInstantiation`` which supplies type parameters to a generic
+``GenericInstantiation``, which supplies type parameters to a generic
 type, if needed.
 It is a special case of a ``NameSegment``
 (See Section [#sec-name-segment])
 that does not allow a ``HashCall``.